charlyandral/pdmp_jax/README.md

 # PDMP_JAX

-This repository contains a JAX implementation of the algorithm developed in ...
+This repository contains a JAX implementation of the PDMP samplers.